ipython/ipython/docs/source/interactive/qtconsole.rst

 ===================

 IPythonQt has the ability to save your current session, as either HTML or XHTML.
-If you have been using :func:`display` or inline_ pylab, your figures will be PNG in HTML, or inlined as SVG in XHTML.
+If you have been using :func:`display` or inline_ matplotlib, your figures will be PNG in HTML, or inlined as SVG in XHTML.
 PNG images have the option to be either in an external folder, as in many browsers' "Webpage, Complete" option, or inlined as well, for a larger, but more portable file.